danielrinconr/PdfPyTools/README.md

 # PdfPyTools
-This is a tools for extrac pages from a PDF file.
+This is a tools for extract pages from a PDF file.

 Using the [Gooey GUI](https://github.com/chriskiehl/Gooey) you can add easy the params of file path and pages to extract.